thoven78/Ruby-Calendar/README.md

-A Ruby Calendar that can be used with Sinatra Rails or any Ruby framework
+A Ruby Calendar that can be used with Sinatra Rails or any Ruby web framework
 ===============

 A Simple Ruby Calendar That can be used to display events